Idioms to Express Surprise: Top 8 Idioms for Surprise That You Should Know!

-Looking for idioms to express your surprise regarding a particular situation or moment?
+Looking for expressive idioms for surprise regarding a particular situation or moment?
 You are at the right place!
 Having an expansive vocabulary to express yourself and also adding a flair to your English speaking skills is an art.
 Let’s explore some idioms to showcase your expression of surprise effortlessly.
 Find the useful phrases or idioms for surprise mentioned briefly below with meanings and suitable examples.

 The phrase is used to express astonishment or greatly surprise someone.